United States

 What we build for US businesses

-My default stack for US clients is WordPress with a hand-coded theme when the content operation needs to scale without a developer on retainer, Next.js on Vercel when Core Web Vitals and engineering depth matter (common for US SaaS and VC-backed startups), and Shopify for DTC brands in the $1M to $50M range where faceted navigation, product schema, and merchant feed discipline are the real wins.
+My default stack for US clients is hand-coded Next.js + React on Vercel, the right call when Core Web Vitals, engineering depth, and editorial flexibility all matter (which is most US SaaS, VC-backed startups, and content-led brands).
+For DTC e-commerce in the $1M to $50M range, I build on Shopify when faceted navigation, product schema, and merchant feed discipline are the real wins.
+WordPress is available on request when an in-house team specifically needs it.
 I configure GA4, Google Tag Manager, Search Console, and Bing Webmaster on every build.
 I pre-wire schema (Organization, LocalBusiness, Product, Article, FAQPage) so Google can read the site on day one.
 I run the whole thing through CrUX and Lighthouse before handover, and I do not hand over a site that scores under 90 on mobile Lighthouse.

 What US-specific detail looks like